 5) EGG (31 points)(3rd) edited by Peter Roberts, 6 Westbourne Park Villas, London W2. (available for the usual).
 One issue eligible.
 Whilst the heavy mob fought amongst themselves for the top four placings, Egg and I were quietly sitting in the safety of a comfortable fifth position.
 Last year I was apologetic about only producing two issues; this year I think I'll just give a shrug and list the contents of my one and only ish.

 The tenth Egg contained an odd little piece on Lovecraft by James Parkhill-Rathbone, John Brosnan's 'Nog' column, fanzine reviews from Eric Bentcliffe, and a large crop of letters.
-The editorial tried, in part, to place Raleigh Evans Multog in the fannish hall of fame – and may almost have suceeded.
+The editorial tried, in part, to place Raleigh Evans Multog in the fannish hall of fame – and may almost have succeeded.

 Must try harder next year.